dylanpieper/ShinySurveyJS-Template/readme.md

     -   `choices_col`: The column name used to populate the survey item choices
     -   `surveys`: A list of survey names that the dynamic field applies to

-Because the app uses URL queries, don't use spaces and special characters for the `group_col` value.
+Don't use spaces and special characters for the `group_col` value if you are using `"select_group": false`.

 ## Dynamic Survey Examples

 These examples demonstrate how to use dynamic fields to track individuals and/or update survey item choices based on the URL query parameters.
 This functionality can be fully customized in `shiny/survey.R` if you want to add additional layers of logic.

-1.  `dynamic_survey_1`: Assign group in URL query parameter, no selections for group or additional choices
+1.  `dynamic_survey_1`: Assign group in URL query, no selections for group or additional choices
 2.  `dynamic_survey_2`: Select group, no additional choices
-3.  `dynamic_survey_3`: Assign group in URL query parameter, select from additional choices
+3.  `dynamic_survey_3`: Assign group in URL query, select from additional choices
 4.  `dynamic_survey_4`: Select group, select from additional choices
-5.  `dynamic_person_id`: Assign person ID to doctors in URL query parameter with a selection for the clinic they work in
+5.  `dynamic_person_id`: Assign person ID to doctors in URL query with a selection for the clinic they work in

 ## Run Survey App